Jump to a Section

 - Historic District

 - Cotton Family Wolf Wilderness

 In 2020, the results of the Census and FBI data ranked Huntington Woods as the best suburb in Detroit.
 With just 6,340 residents, Huntington Woods is a cozy community.
 The city is located north of Detroit and is commonly referred to as the "City of Homes."
 Huntington Woods is only 1.47 square miles, and 20% of the city is part of Rackham Golf Course, a public golf course that was established in 1924.
 Huntington Woods is also home to part of the Detroit Zoo, one of Michigan's largest family attractions.
 The zoo boasts over 1.5 million visitors each year and is located on 125 acres.

 The median income of Huntington Woods is over $130,000, and the unemployment and poverty rates are 3.9% and 2.2%, respectively.
 Homes in Huntington Woods average around $350,000.
 The Berkley School District controls the public school system in Huntington Woods because of its small population, however, there are a few private schools as well.

-Is Living in a Detroit Suburb Right for You?
+Is Living in one of these Best Detroit Suburbs Right for You?

 Living in a large city is not ideal for everyone.
 Metropolitan Detroit has over 4.3 million people, and with a multitude of people comes traffic and a higher cost of living.
 Luckily, there are a plethora of suburbs just a short driving distance to Detroit.
 From small towns to larger suburbs hopping with industry, there is certainly a place that almost anyone could call home.